rust-lang/rfcs/text/0000-sized-hierarchy.md

   other delineations in sized-ness that make sense to be drawn.
     - e.g. `MetaSized` from [rfcs#3396][rfc_extern_types_v2], something like
-      `Sized: MetaSized`, `MetaSized: RuntimeSized`, `RuntimeSized: DynSized` and `DynSized: Unsized`.
+      `Sized: MetaSized`, `MetaSized: RuntimeSized`, `RuntimeSized: DynSized` and `DynSized: Pointee`.
 - The requirement that users cannot implement any of these traits could be relaxed in future to support custom DSTs or any other proposed feature which required it.
-- Relax prohibition of `Unsized` fields in some limited contexts, for example if it is the final field and the offset of it is never computed.
+- Relax prohibition of `Pointee` fields in some limited contexts, for example if it is the final field and the offset of it is never computed.
-- In addition to the default bound changes described above, the default `T: Sized` bound could be omitted if any other bound `T: Trait` had an explicit supertrait of `RuntimeSized`, `DynSized` or `Unsized`.
-This would allow boilerplate `?Sized` bounds to be removed.
-    - Credit to [Sized, DynSized, and Unsized][blog_dynsized_unsized] for this idea.
+- Depending on a trait which has one of the proposed traits as a supertrait could imply a bound of the proposed trait, enabling the removal of boilerplate.
+- Consider allowing associated type bounds to be relaxed over an edition.
+    - i.e. `type Output: if_rust_2021(Sized) + NewAutoTrait` or something like that,
+      out of scope for this RFC.
 - This proposal is compatible with adding Custom DSTs in future.
     - Leveraging the already accepted [rfcs#2580][rfc_pointer_metadata_vtable]
       and taking an approach similar to [rfcs#2594][rfc_custom_dst_electric_boogaloo]